Food and culture

 A group of German teenagers is taking part in a language course in England.
 At a party, they are offered a dish called "toad in the hole".
 It consists of sausages in a batter.
 The students enjoy the dish until one student tells them that a toad is an amphibian similar to a frog.
 Most of the students then refuse to finish their plate.
 Later they find out that “toad in the hole” is just a name and that the dish is not made of toads.

-Would you have finished the dish if you thought it was made of toads?
+Would you have finished the meal if you thought it was made of toads?

 - because of the way it looks, smells or tastes?

-- because you find the idea of eating this type of food unappetizing or unethical?
+- Because you find the idea of eating that kind of food unappetising or unethical?

 - If you were invited for dinner and didn’t like a certain food, what would you do to avoid